xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 It's basically a daemon that runs in the background and detects the aforementioned log lines to react with a tap.
 It also has a few more commands, but they are not as technically interesting as the tap.

-I also packaged the program into a [Magisk](https://github.com/topjohnwu/Magisk) module as that allows me to easily run it on boot.
+I also packaged the program into a [Magisk](https://github.com/topjohnwu/Magisk) (root solution with addons) module as that allows me to easily run it on boot.

 ### Further ideas
 One could use `getevent` and this method of writing events to create an event recorder that can accurately replay sequences of events.
 So if you want to automatically input a pin on the lock screen, that should be possible (the screen device file doesn't have any restrictions on *when* the tap can happen, I think the `input` command is limited to an unlocked phone only, no lock screen access).